-There is a growing trend of tax reforms in the Middle East region, and this may result in changes to the tax laws in the United Arab Emirates (UAE).
+There is a growing trend of tax reforms in the Middle East region, and the United Arab Emirates has implemented an excise tax and value-added tax (VAT) in October 2017 and January 2018, respectively.

 Based on public sources, the United Arab Emirates is in the early stages of studying a federal corporate tax regime for the country.